iBowler1995/Dinner-Generator/README.md

 >    - The Calendar ID typically looks like a long string ending with `@group.calendar.google.com`.

-# Last note, I've also added the Get-Dinners and Get-Ingredients functions separately, in case you want just them.
+<h1>Last note, I've also added the Get-Dinners and Get-Ingredients functions separately, in case you want just them.
 I also added a version of Get-Dinners that doesn't have the pulled pork logic.
 That was just a niche quirk my case required.
-Just paste over the function in the main script if you want to get rid of it.
+Just paste over the function in the main script if you want to get rid of it.</h1>